 Why Do You Crave Ice Cream When Pregnant?

-Craving something sweet, such as an ice cream, is pretty common in pregnancy (3).
-You might crave for the ice cream due to a lack of calcium in your body, or just because you are extremely fond of ice cream.
+During pregnancy, it’s not uncommon for women to crave something sweet, such as ice cream, due to hormonal changes (3).
+You might crave ice cream due to a lack of calcium in your body, or just because you are extremely fond of ice cream.

 Make sure you do not have it in excess.
 Otherwise, it could affect your health.